PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Experiments

-PCPO's FID improvements also hold in the DanceGRPO experiments.
+PCPO's fidelity improvements (FID, {$\text{FD}_\text{DINO}$}) also hold in the DanceGRPO experiments.
 This is particularly notable because the comparison was handicapped; due to noisy reward trajectories, we evaluated PCPO at a higher-reward checkpoint than the baseline, a state that typically harms FID.
 Nonetheless, PCPO still delivered significantly better FID for both models.
 This result, along with a lower IS for the FLUX model, reinforces that PCPO effectively mitigates model collapse.
 Conversely, no significant effect on LPIPS was observed for the DanceGRPO experiments.
 We hypothesize this is due to two confounding factors: the batch sizes may have been too small to activate the synergistic effect, and the comparison was made at a checkpoint where PCPO had already achieved a higher reward, potentially masking underlying diversity improvements.

 Qualitatively, PCPO avoids the severe model collapse that affects the baselines, producing clear and diverse images instead of the blurry, repetitive outputs characteristic of unstable training (Figure~\ref{fig:image_grid}).
 Further comparisons showing PCPO's superior visual fidelity throughout training are available in Appendix~\ref{sec:more-qualitative-results}.
 To validate these gains with human perception, we conducted a formal preference study.
 To ensure a fair comparison, we evaluated PCPO (epoch 120) against the baseline at two reward-bracketing checkpoints (epochs 180 and 240).
 The results were decisive: human evaluators robustly preferred PCPO's outputs over the DanceGRPO baseline in all categories (Figure~\ref{fig:human-eval}).
 This preference was strong even on mobile devices where the baseline's subtle artifacts (Figure~\ref{fig:progress-4}) were less visible, suggesting the true performance gap may be even wider.

-Full details on the study's methodology are provided in Appendix~\ref{app:exp-details}.
+\textbf{Evaluation with Unseen Prompts on Diverse Reward Metrics.} We evaluated checkpoints at matched reward levels from our HPSv2.1-trained DanceGRPO experiments.
+We test generalization on simpler prompts from the MSCOCO-2017 validation set and more complex prompts from the MJHQ-30K dataset.
+The results, presented in Table~\ref{tab:preference-metrics-combined}(a, b), demonstrate that PCPO not only excels on the metric it was trained on (HPSv2.1) but also outperforms the baseline across a wide suite of metrics.
+For SD1.4, PCPO outperforms DanceGRPO across all metrics at an equivalent training point (200 epochs).
+For the FLUX model, PCPO at 120 epochs outperforms the DanceGRPO baseline at 180 epochs.
+This confirms that PCPO converges substantially faster to a more generalizable policy.
+Notably, PCPO maintains text-image alignment (CLIPScore) better than the baseline, suggesting it is less prone to reward hacking.